crate/crate-howtos/docs/best-practices/configuring-sharding-partitioning.rst

 CrateDB also supports splitting up data across another dimension with :ref:`partitioning <crate-reference:partitioned-tables>`.
 You can think of a partition as a set of shards.
-For each partition the number of shards defined by ``CLUSTERED INTO x SHARDS`` are created, when a first row with a specific ``partition key`` is inserted.
+For each partition, the number of shards defined by ``CLUSTERED INTO x SHARDS`` are created, when a first record with a specific ``partition key`` is inserted.

 In the following example - which represents a very simple time-series use-case